JanIsaac-1/JanIsaac-1/README.md

 ## Hi there 👋

+I'm a computer science student from Kenya passionate about coding.
+I love coding and experimenting with modern technologies.
+ 🌱 I’m currently learning javascript and have done some java and c++

+## Daily Habits
+Cording
+Gaming

 <!--
 **JanIsaac-1/JanIsaac-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.